Juniper/py-junos-eznc/docs/cfg/README.md

-# Using Resources
+## Using Resources

 A _Resource_ is a structured approach for making Junos configuration change without requiring specific knowledge of the underlying Junos/XML.
 Each _Resource_ is defined by a unique name-identifier, and a collection of property values you can read/write.

 For example, consider managing the authorized login users on a Junos device.
+From the Junos CLI:

-This configuration is located under `[edit system login user <name>]`.
-Each login user has a unique name and a collection of property values, such as class, uid, full-name, etc.  Let's say I wanted to access the user "jeremy".
+    [edit system login user <name>]

+Each login user has a unique name and a collection of property values, such as class, uid, full-name, etc.

+Let's say I wanted to access the user "jeremy".
 Here is brief example with _Junos EZ_ using the _User_ Resource; assume that _dev_ is a connected _Device_ variable.

 ````python
 # import the User resource